 - i.
 Sec.
 F. SDG goals has been corrected in respect of SDG goals that are scored.
 The revision incorporates project level indicators, targets/actions, contribution to UN SDG as well as monitoring. - ii.
 Closed - iii.
 In the revised PSF, the project level actions and indicators have been directly linked to UN SDG targets and indicators - iv.
-Closed - v.
+Closed.
 PO now claims SDG 9 and its monitoring and impacts are elaborated in the PSF

-- i.
-PO has reviewed and updated SDG Goals that are scored, Project level indicators, Targets / Actions, Contribution to UN SDG as well as Monitoring in the revised PSF.
-However, according to paragraph 23 Project Sustainability Standard (v3.1), "Confirming to legal / regulatory requirement for continuation of business will not qualify as positive impacts on SDGs for the project activity as they are mandatory to continue operations of the unit."
+- The verification team has noticed that, for SDG Goals that are scored, Project Level indicators, Targets / Actions, Contribution to UN SDG as well as Monitoring have been adequately elaborated upon. - However, the target 8.1.1 has not been elaborated in section F. PO is required to do same as per paragraph 22 of Project-Sustainability-Standard, version 3.0.
+Kindly review this SDG in totality and update accordingly. - Furthermore, according to paragraph 23 Project Sustainability Standard (v3.1), "Confirming to legal / regulatory requirement for continuation of business will not qualify as positive impacts on SDGs for the project activity as they are mandatory to continue operations of the unit."
 PO must ensure that the impacts created by the project are positive for claiming the said SDGs and define project level indicators, Targets / Actions, Contribution to UN SDG accordingly.
-Hence, the finding remains opened - ii.
+Hence, the finding remains opened. - ii.
 Closed. - iii.
-PO has revised the project level actions and indicators by directly linking them to the UN SDG targets and indicators which is acceptable to the verification team.
+PO in the revised PSF has linked with the UN SDG targets and indicators, the project level Actions & Indicators for the SDG Goals 3, 4 as well as 8 which is acceptable by the verification team.
 However, PO is required to demonstrate the additionality of all SDGs claimed.
-Hence, the finding remains opened. - iv.
-Closed. - v.
+Hence the finding remains opened. - iv.
 PO has selected SDG indicator 9.2.2 "Manufacturing employment as a proportion of total employment" and the project contribution for the same is stated as employment generation.
 According to the meta data of the said indicator, this indicator presents the share of manufacturing employment in total employment.
 PO is requested to clarify how the project contribution aligns with the selected UN indicator.
 Hence, the finding remains opened.